tytydraco/yessleep/out/At_the_edge_of_Society_there_are_friendly_people_and_unfit_people_Part_One.md

 The creature was let in through the gate a little ways down to the left.
 He watched on a side monitor as it walked up to the big steel doors, and heard the creak as they slid open.
 The viewpoint changed to a different camera, and he saw the guards receiving it.
 They were always pretty stiff, since they had to do all the normal processing things you did with regular people other places, except you were patting down a whatever-the-hell and not a human.

 He turned his eyes back to the window.
 He almost picked up his book again, only to groan as another light went on.
 He didn’t look at the labels and the monitors this time, just watched the woods.
-He realized a few minutes later he probably should have, when Ron Bigsby’s voice, the sectional border communications officer, gruffly spoke over the intercom.
+He realized a few minutes later he probably should have, when Ron’s voice, the sectional border communications officer, gruffly spoke over the intercom.

 “Can’t see its eyes, or its hands.
 Caution advised.”